CPS 721: An Introduction

 suspension and possibly expulsion from the University.

-As a Ryerson student, you are responsible for familiarizing yourself
+As a TMU student, you are responsible for familiarizing yourself

 with the